 Analysis needs to test how robust each proposed infrastructure investment is under various pathways.
 These should consider both total and peak demand, and the effects of these on the transmission capacity needs.
 The Agency should be conferred the power to approve the ENTSOs' TYNDPs and require amendments by the relevant ENTSO, with due justification and when the plan is deemed non-compliant with the objectives in the relevant regulation.
 Alternatively, the Agency should be given the power to prescribe binding guidelines for the TYNDP development, and check the draft TYNDP against those guidelines, similar to the Framework Guidelines - Network Codes development process.
 Whichever approach is adopted, this should not overwrite national approvals of the NDP.
-In this respect, it should be noted that currently not all NRAs have the power to approve the NDPs, and this should be changed.
+In this respect, it should be changed.
 In this way, consistency between the EU and national regulatory approval could be ensured through collaboration between the Agency and NRAs.